2026 United States House of Representatives elections in New Jersey: District 7

 The 7th district is one of the wealthiest districts in the U.S., encompassing the New Jersey Highlands of Hunterdon and Warren counties.
 The incumbent is Republican Thomas Kean Jr., who was re-elected with 51.7% of the vote in 2024.
+Kean's previous 117-day absence from Congress due to his disclosed depression diagnosis became an issue in the campaign.
+Kean has continued his re-election campaign upon his return.